Clinical Definition

 In Our Own Words

 Alpha1-antitrypsin deficiency is rare enough that, unfortunately, it tends to go unnoticed until the damage is evident.
-It’s an inherited condition that occurs when the liver does not make enough of the protein alpha1-antitrypsin, an enzyme that keeps other enzymes in check.
+Its an inherited condition that occurs when the liver does not make enough of the protein alpha1-antitrypsin, an enzyme that keeps other enzymes in check.
 When the body responds to an infection, white blood cells release an enzyme called neutrophil elastase.
 This elastase is helpful because it digests bacteria in the lungs, but it can also continue to digest healthy tissue if left unchecked.

 Normally, alpha1-antitrypsin stops the enzyme from destroying healthy lung cells.
 When not enough alpha1-antitrypsin is made, the enzyme starts to attack healthy lung tissue, which may cause lung disorders, such as emphysema and chronic bronchitis.
 Liver disease and skin problems may also develop.